-Swelling of your lips or gums, tongue or other areas of your mouth can cause severe consequences.
-Sometimes it can be a simple cause like food particles stuck in between your teeth or between your teeth and gums.
-Other times, more serious causes like cysts, infections and possibly oral cancer are at the root of the swelling, and early detection and examination by your dentist is crucial to avoiding complications down the road.
+Other times, more serious causes like cysts, infections, and possibly oral cancer are at the root of the swelling, and early detection and examination by your dentist is crucial to avoiding complications down the road.

-While taking pain medication at home may cause the pain to go away, you should always consider that the cause of the pain should be checked out by a dentist as soon as possible.
-Pain is your body telling you that something is wrong, and before long a minor pain can become a major issue!
+While taking pain medication at home may cause dental pain to go away, you should always consider that whatever is causing the pain should be checked out by a dentist as soon as possible.
+Pain is your body telling you that something is wrong, and before long a minor pain in your mouth can become a major issue!
 Pain may mean you have an oral infection, which has the potential to be a life-threatening condition as it can spread to other parts of your body.

 A tooth that has been knocked out is referred to as “avulsed.”
 This is probably the most common dental emergency, and this situation happens to more than five million people per year.
 The good news is many of these teeth can be saved and replaced by a dentist.
 It is crucial that you do not delay if your tooth is knocked out, because time is of the essence in getting it replaced and healthy.
 The longer it takes you to get to a dentist, the less chance the tooth has of being saved.

 There are many lifestyles that put you in the risk category for potentially having an emergency, and knowing what to do beforehand is the key to keeping yourself safe.
 If you play sports, especially contact sports like football and boxing, Always wear protective guards for your mouth when participating in order to reduce your risks.
 However, simple daily activities can also cause an emergency.
 Many people break their teeth every year by chewing ice or using their teeth to open the packaging.
 Avoid these kinds of activities.